 Berkeley County will continue to work with organizations that address the various needs of the citizens of the County.
-Nonprofits will be selected to assist with vital public services and funded by the County.
+The County will continue to fund public facility improvements for nonprofits in the County.
 Each funded organization will be provided an overview of the CDBG program, and the County will continue to monitor and work with them to ensure compliance and program goals are met.
-The County will also work closely with the South Carolina Regional Housing Authority No. 3 (PHA) and Lowcountry Continuum of Care (COC) in planning to meet the needs of its citizens.
+The County will also work closely with the South Carolina Regional Housing Authority No. 3 (PHA) and Lowcountry Continuum of Care (CoC) in planning to meet the needs of its citizens.
 These regional organizations also target LMI households and special needs groups and working together will help reduce duplication and streamline services.